tphinkle/tphinkle.github.io/_posts/2015-12-27-MNIST-Digit-Recognizer-pt1.md

 $$
 \begin{align*}
-	& C = \sum_{i}^{m}\left(y_{1, i}^{2}-y_{2, i}^{2}\right) ^{1/2}
+	& C = \sum_{i}^{m}\sqrt{left(y_{1, i}-y_{2, i}\right)^{2}}
 \end{align*}
 $$

- The more similar the two time series are, the lower their cumulative difference is.
-The following image shows a visualization of this difference.
+ The more similar the two time series are, the lower this cumulative difference is.
+A small y-offset was applied to one of the signals for better visualization.

 ![No-warping Euclidean distance metric](https://tphinkle.github.io/images/2015-12-27/nowarp_distance_0.png)

 Looking at the time-series representations of the two fives, we can see that they are similar, but not quite aligned in the time-axis.
 For example, a much better fit could be achieved if only we were allowed to just slightly shift the bottom most data points in the lower time-series to the left.
-DTW is an algorithm that allows for this type of 'warping' of the time axis so as to minimize the cumulative distance between two time series.
+DTW is an algorithm that allows for a non-linear 'warping' of the time axis so as to minimize the cumulative distance between two time series.
 It also has the advantage that the time-series do not need to have the same number of data points.

 We start with DTW by constructing a matrix of the distance between *all* pairs of data points between the two time series.